diojin/mockingjay/docs/bigdata/Digest of A Byte of Python.md

     print("(Cleaning up: Closed the file)")
 ```

-Notice that a variable assigned a value of 0 or None or a variable which is an empty sequence or collection is considered False by Python.
-This is why we can use `if: f` in the code above.
+`Notice that a variable assigned a value of 0 or None or a variable which is an empty sequence or collection is considered False by Python`.
+This is why we can use `if f:` in the code above.
 Also note that we use `sys.stdout.flush()` after print so that it prints to the screen immediately.

 ### The with statement